dokidara/techdegree-project1/ISSUE_TEMPLATE/bugs.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
-* Version used:
-* Environment name and version (e.g. Chrome 39, node.js 5.4):
+* Browser name and version:
-* Operating System and version (desktop or mobile):
+* Operating System and version:

 ## Description